RobertsLab/sams-notebook/drafts/2020-03-18-Transcriptome-Annotation---C.bairdi-Using-DIAMOND-BLASTx-on-Mox-and-MEGAN6-Meganizer-on-swoose.md

 DIAMOND BLASTx will be run on Mox.
 Meganization will be run on my computer (swoose), due to MEGAN6's reliance on Java X11 window (this is not available on Mox - throws an error when trying to run it).

+I fully anticipate this process to take a week or two (DIAMOND BLASTx will likely take a few days and read extraction will definitely take many days...)

 SBATCH script (GitHub):

 - [20200318_cbai_diamond_blastx.sh](https://github.com/RobertsLab/sams-notebook/blob/master/sbatch_scripts/20200318_cbai_diamond_blastx.sh)